kubeshop/botkube-docs/docs/configuration/index.md

 BotKube allows you to split individual settings into multiple configuration files.
 The following rules apply:

 - The priority will be given to the last (right-most) file specified.
+- Files with `_` name prefix are always read as the last ones following the alphabetical order.
 - Objects are merged together and primitive fields are overridden.
 For example:

   ```yaml